zsulsw/MSASect2/README.md

 ## 📕 Functions and Features

-- Python-based cross-section analysis software with **MacOS-ARM/Windows** supports, powerful and easy to use.
+- Cross-section analysis software with **MacOS-ARM/Windows** supports, powerful and easy to use.
 - Cross-sectional analysis on **arbitrary-shaped sections**, including the computation of **torsion**, **warping** and **shear** properties.
 - Two featured analysis algorithms:<br>&nbsp;&nbsp;&nbsp;&nbsp;**Coordinate method (CM)** - Designed for thin-walled sections.<br>&nbsp;&nbsp;&nbsp;&nbsp;**Finite element method (FEM)** - Designed for thick-walled sections.
 - Generation of **yielding surfaces** for user-defined strain level and **strength checking** based on section capacity factor.